TerraFirmaCraft/Documentation/1.18.x/data/item-stack-modifiers.md

 ## Copy Input

 This specifies that the provider should copy the input to the recipe, and ignore the `stack` parameter.
+The stack defined as the "input" stack will be different depending on the recipe the provider is used in.
 It has the following fields:

 - `type`: `tfc:copy_input`